-Stage One: development and psychometric evaluation of ReCaRe
+Stage One: Development and psychometric evaluation of ReCaRe

-Development and testing of the psychometric properties of ReCaRe was guided by best practice24 and conducted in four steps: 1 content validation - Delphi method; 2 content validation - expert interviews; 3 psychometric validation - Cronbach's alpha and factor analysis; and 4 psychometric validation - test-retest reliability (see Table 1).
-Developed to assess clinicians' attitudes, values and beliefs to CR referral, the initial version of items for inclusion in ReCaRe, were based on our review of the literature10 and the two aligned psychological theories; the HBM and TPB.^{17,18} As such, the initial version comprised 47 items (see Appendix B) sourced from scales assessing the core constructs of ReCaRe (attitudes, values and beliefs): Diabetes Health Belief Scale,19 a scale that assesses attitudes about compliance with prescribed diabetes medical regimes (16 items); Angina Beliefs Scale,20 a scale that elicits beliefs and misconceptions about angina (6 items); Attitudes to Suicide Prevention,22 a scale that assesses health professionals attitudes toward suicide prevention (10 items); and 15 items based on the HBM and TPB composed by the authors.
-For steps 1-3 in Stage 1, a convenience sample was sourced via the health networks of the authors; of note, participants were not involved in more than one step.
+Development and testing of the psychometric properties of ReCaRe was guided by best practice25 and conducted in four steps: 1 content validation - Delphi method; 2 content validation - expert interviews; 3 psychometric validation - Cronbach's alpha and factor analysis; and 4 psychometric validation - test-retest reliability (see Table 1).
+Developed to, assess clinicians' attitudes, values and beliefs to CR referral the initial version of items for inclusion in ReCaRe, were based on our review of the literature 10 and the two aligned psychological theories; the HBM and TPB.^{18,19} As such, the initial version comprised 47 items (see Appendix B) sourced from scales assessing the core constructs of ReCaRe (attitudes, values and beliefs): Diabetes Health Belief Scale,20 a scale that assesses attitudes about compliance with prescribed diabetes medical regimes (16 items); Angina Beliefs Scale,21 a scale that elicits beliefs and misconceptions about angina (6 items); Attitudes to Suicide Prevention,23 a scale that assesses health professionals attitudes toward suicide prevention (10 items); and 15 items based on the HBM and TPB composed by the authors.

-Step 1 content validation-Delphi method
+Step 1 content validation - Delphi method

-Participants.
-A panel (n = 13) of national and internationally recognised experts in the field of cardiovascular health and rehabilitation working across Australia comprised: CR clinicians; cardiac nurses; cardiac researchers; a psychologist; and an epidemiologist.
+Participants: A panel (n=13) of national and internationally recognised experts in the field of cardiovascular health and rehabilitation working across Australia comprised: CR clinicians; cardiac nurses, cardiac researchers; a psychologist, and an epidemiologist.

-Procedure.
-Expert consensus via Delphi method.
+Procedure: Expert consensus via Delphi method.
 Facilitated by an independent research consultant, the first version of ReCaRe (47 items) was presented and rated by the expert panel in a face-to-face meeting (round one).
 Two subsequent rounds were conducted via email.
-For each round members of the expert panel rated each item on a 4-point scale from 'Totally irrelevant' (= 1) to 'Extremely relevant' (= 4) and were encouraged to provide reasons for their ratings, propose additional items and offer any additional comment regarding items i.e. clarity, response format, fit with target construct.
+For each round members of the expert panel rated each item on a 4-point scale from 'Totally irrelevant' (=1) to 'Extremely relevant' (=4) and were encouraged to, provide reasons for their ratings, propose additional items and offer any additional comment regarding items i.e. clarity, response format, fit with target construct.
 After each round an anonymised summary of: item ratings, proposed additional and redundant items, and accompanying comments were circulated to the expert panel for further judgement of item necessity.

-Analysis.
-Item ratings were analysed using a Content Validity Index (CVI).
-The CVI was calculated as a proportion (0-1.0) of total 'item relevance' ratings by each member of the expert panel, with higher scores indicating higher degrees of agreement by the panel on the relevance of an item for the scale.
-To ensure strong face validity, as agreed by the expert panel,25 items with a CVI <0.6 were removed after each round (see Appendix D).
-As per Yaghmaie, 'content validity is a subjective judgment of experts about the degree of relevant construct in an assessment instrument'.25 Proposed additional or redundant items or item alterations were agreed via consensus.
+Analysis: Item ratings were analysed using a Content Validity Index (CVI).
+The CVI was calculated as a proportion (0 - 1.0) of total 'item relevance' ratings by each member of the expert panel, with higher scores indicating higher degrees of agreement by the panel on the relevance of an item for the scale.
+To ensure strong face validity, as agreed by the expert panel, items with a CVI < 0.6 were removed after each round (see Appendix D).
+Proposed additional or redundant items or item alterations were agreed via consensus.

-Step 2 content validation-expert interviews
+Step 2 content validation - expert interviews

-Participants.
-A total of 10 CR health professionals directly involved in referral for CR were interviewed: 4 cardiologists; 3 occupational therapists; 2 cardiac nurses; and 1 mental health nurse.
+Participants: A total of 10 CR health professionals directly involved in referral for CR were interviewed: 4 cardiologists; 3 occupational therapists; 2 cardiac nurses; and 1 mental health nurse.
+A convenience sample was sourced (separate from the expert panel) via the health networks of the authors.

-Procedure.
-Usability testing for face validity and interpretability of items and response formats was accomplished using the 'think-out-loud' method in individual, face-to-face interviews24 facilitated by an independent research consultant.
+Procedure: Usability testing for face validity and interpretability of items and response formats was accomplished using the 'think-out-loud' method in one-to-one, face-to-face interviews25 facilitated by an independent research consultant.
 Participants were asked to verbalize their thoughts as they read each item aloud.
 Participants were guided through the evaluation by a facilitator, who could prompt them if they stopped thinking aloud.
 The think-out-loud method offers a qualitative lens to understand the reasoning's behind participant choices.
 Informed consent was obtained, and interviews were recorded.